tdwg/bdq/tg2/_build_review/templates/supplement/supplement-header.md

 `Amendment` Tests may propose a change to one or more [Darwin Core Terms](http://rs.tdwg.org/dwc/doc/list/) (Darwin Core Maintenance Group 2021) values or fill in missing values. `Amendments` are intended to improve one or more components of the quality of the record.
 The `Response.result` from an `Amendment` is a proposal for a change that is not to be blindly applied to a database of record when a `Data Quality Report` is used for Quality Control of an existing record.
 Consumers of `Data Quality Reports` under Quality Assurance may choose to (blindly - not recommended, or after review) accept all proposed `Amendments` as part of a pipeline in preparing data for an analysis.
 We urge that `Amendments` do not overwrite existing information within a database; that existing information is preserved, as well as the potential changes.

 The Framework also supports `Amendments` where the `Response.result` is a proposal to a change in procedure, such as suggesting that a constraint should be placed on a database field to restrict allowed values, or that a mapping of a dataset onto [Darwin Core Terms](http://rs.tdwg.org/dwc/doc/list/) (Darwin Core Maintenance Group 2021) has transposed a set of fields.
-We have not framed any such Tests of this form in the BDQ standard, nor have we considered how such `Assertions` should be represented in a `Response.result`.
+We have not framed any such Tests of this form in the BDQ standard, nor have we considered how such `Responses` should be represented in a `Response.result`.

 In the BDQ standard, we have taken a pragmatic approach to implementing `Amendments` by incorporating code in our Tests that attempts to identify likely unambiguous matches.
 While this is not an ideal solution, it enables `Amendments` to add potential value to Darwin Core data records.

 ### 3.2 MultiRecord Tests (non-normative)

 When defining a Test, the Test Type (`Validation`, `Issue`, `Measure`, `Amendment`) is composed with a `Resource Type` (`bdqffdq:SingleRecord` or `bdqffdq:MultiRecord`).
-This determines if the Test results in `Assertions` about a single record or a dataset as a whole.
+This determines if the Test results in `Responses` about a single record or a dataset as a whole.

 #### 3.2.1 MultiRecord Validations, Issues, Amendments (non-normative)